What is Comedy-on-Prescription (CoP)?

 In this AI-era, technology continually transforms how we connect with each other, but it has also left many of us feeling more disconnected, isolated and alone.

-“Mental ill health costs society £300 billion every year… The overall costs of mental ill health equate to double the NHS’s entire budget in England in 2022 (£153bn).
+“Mental ill health costs English society £300 billion every year… The overall costs of mental ill health equate to double the NHS’s entire budget in England in 2022 (£153bn).
 They are similar to the estimated impact of COVID-19 on the UK economy in 2020 (£260bn in 2020 prices) – comparable, economically, to having a pandemic every year.” — Centre for Mental Health, commissioned by the NHS Confederation’s Mental Health Network (2024)

 In this challenging world, comedy stands out as a universal language that breaks barriers.
 Research shows that comedy and laughter have powerful effects—bringing people together, creating positive connections, and making life more enjoyable.